 Where It Gets Twisted: American And British Slang Words

 As you may know (and if you don’t, keep reading), the English language has a sort of version.
 The most popular versions are British And American English.
-The British (UK) English is majorly spoken in the United Kingdom, like England and other parts.
+British (UK) English is majorly spoken in the United Kingdom, like England and other parts.
 At the same time, there is American English which is spoken majorly in the United States Of America.
 These two English languages ‘versions’ have their differences that also extend to their slang words.
 So are the American and British slang words, and they hold different meanings.

 So, you may be wondering?
 ‘Oh My!
-Where do I start from?’.
+Where do I start?’.
 Not to worry, we will try to cover the popular English slang based on British, American, and Australian English.
 Whichever is relevant to you, you can go ahead and take a look through, and if you are curious about knowing all.
 Why not?

 Now that we’ve clarified the differences, you can now fasten your seatbelts and enjoy the ride of English slang words and phrases.